 Neroli oil can be inhaled, diffused, or massaged or applied directly to your skin to acquire its benefits.
 It can also be taken orally, but I strongly advise doing this under the supervision of a qualified health practitioner.

 When used topically or inhaled, neroli oil works an antidepressant that has a soothing and calming effect on your mind and body.
 It eases tension and anxiety and uplifts your mood.25 It can also relax your nervous system and digestive tract.26

 Neroli oil can help stimulate the growth of new cells, supporting your skin's renewal process.
 It's said to work for all skin types and conditions, but I still advise doing a skin patch test before applying this oil liberally all over your skin.27

 Is Neroli Oil Safe?

 Yes it is, as long as it's used in moderation.
 Neroli oil is not known to be toxic, but as with other essential oils, I advise caution when using it.
-You can use it undiluted, but if you prefer a milder formulation, you can also infused it with other carrier oils like, geranium, lavender, jasmine, lemon, rose, and sandalwood oil.28
+You can use it undiluted, but if you prefer a milder formulation, you can also infused it with a carrier oil like olive or coconut oil.